The Bankrate promise

 Voluntarily surrender the car

-Voluntary surrender is better than repossession.
+Voluntary surrender is better for your credit than repossession.
 The loan won’t be reported as a default, and you won’t owe fees for towing and other repossession costs.
-But it is still considered a derogatory mark, according to Experian, one of the major credit bureaus.
-This means voluntary surrender will lower your credit score.
+Still, it results in a derogatory mark that will lower your credit score, according to Experian, one of the major credit bureaus.

 How to lower the cost of refinancing